-- All assets with values of over £500,000 before depreciation have been deemed to be material and considered for componentisation. i.e. It has been considered whether any part of these assets should have a different useful life or method of depreciation. - Each asset has been reviewed individually.
-The assets that are required to be componentised in line with our policy are the Leisure Centres, Civic Halls and 'Oaklands' Council Offices and Woodside Pavilion.
-These 7 assets have been split into the following four components: - Land - Structure/externals with 60 year life, - Roof/electrical with 35 year life, and - Services (including boilers, heating systems, lifts) with 20 year life.
+- All assets with values of over £500,000 before depreciation have been deemed to be material and considered for componentisation. i.e. It has been considered whether any part of these assets should have a different useful life or method of depreciation.

+- Each asset has been reviewed individually.
+The assets that are required to be componentised in line with our policy are the Leisure Centres, Clair Hall, 'Oaklands' Council Offices and Woodside Pavilion.
+These 6 assets have been split into the following relevant components:

+- Land,

+- Structure/externals with 60 year life,

+- Roof/electrical with 35 year life, and

+- Services (including boilers, heating systems, lifts) with 20 year life

+- Allweather pitch with 26 year life.